IndEcol/Dashboard/README.md

 [ricklupton/bayesian-mfa-paper](https://github.com/ricklupton/bayesian-mfa-paper) - Code and data supporting the paper "Incremental Material Flow Analysis with Bayesian Inference"

-### Dynamic stock modelling
+### Dynamic MFA and dynamic stock modelling

 [stefanpauliuk/dynamic_stock_model](https://github.com/stefanpauliuk/dynamic_stock_model) -
-Python class for dynamic stock modelling
+Python class for dynamic stock modelling.
+Supports inflow-driven and stock-driven models.

 [stefanpauliuk/MaTrace_Global](https://github.com/stefanpauliuk/MaTrace_Global) -
 Python model code for MaTrace Global, a supply-driven dynamic stock model to trace end-of-life materials through global value chains

+[dpmfa-simulator](https://pypi.python.org/pypi/dpmfa-simulator) - The dpmfa framework supports the generation and use of dynamic probabilistic material flow models.
+It enables to model of time dynamic flow models on a period base.
+Incomplete knowledge about the true values of a system parameter about the absolute inflows to the system over time and the relative transfer coefficients for the flows between the system compartments is represented as Bayesian probability distribution.
+It is propagated to dependent model variables using Monte-Carlo simulation, while ensuring mass-balance in every element of the Monte-Carlo sample.

 ### Metabolism of Cities